 However, this incentive will be applicable to the EVs manufactured in Tamil Nadu and complies with FAME II standards.
 The policy is expected to boost the adoption of EVs in the state with much enthusiasm.

 Gujarat has also announced a new policy to promote the use of EVs.
-Under this policy, the government would provide Rs 10000 per kWh subsidy to three-wheeled EVs that have a maximum battery capacity of 5 kWh.
+Under this policy, the government would provide Rs 10000 per kWh subsidy to electric three wheeler that have a maximum battery capacity of 5 kWh.

 To be eligible for this subsidy, the electric 3 wheeler price needs to be within Rs 5 lakhs.